The strategy of Woodruff, the Center for Health Sciences | Feb. 24, 2016

-A strategy called "kick and kill", for the activation of latent HIV-infected cells so that the virus can be destroyed, there arose a period of time ago.
+A strategy called "kicking and killing", aimed at activating latent HIV-infected cells so that the virus can be destroyed, came about a long time ago.

-Yerkes researchers have been looking for a possible way to do it in a model non-human primates (SIC) and reported their findings at the Conference on Retroviruses and Opportunistic Infections in Boston.
+Researchers from Yerkes have been looking for a possible way to do so in a model of non-human primates (SIC) and reported their findings at the Conference on Retroviruses and Opportunistic Infections in Boston.

-With control of antiretroviral drugs can usually keep HIV in chronically infected persons, but can not eliminate it completely.
-This is because some immune cells harboring the virus in a latent state.
-A strategy has emerged called "kick and kill", for the activation of these cells so that the virus can be eliminated from the body.
+With antiretroviral drug control, one can usually keep HIV in chronically infected people, but they can not completely eliminate it.
+This is because some immune cells harbor the virus latently.
+One strategy came up called "kicking and killing", aimed at activating these cells, so that the virus can be eliminated from the body.

-The Yerkes team tested the effects of blocking Pd 1, a molecule that inhibits the immune response during chronic infections, in combination with antiretroviral therapy.
-Antibodies that block 1-PD have also been tested with some success in immunotherapy against cancer agents The team developed an antibody "primatized" anti-PD 1 to reduce immune responses of monkeys antibody itself and allow repeated infusions.
+The Yerkes team tested the effects of blocking Pd 1, a molecule that inhibits the immune response during chronic infections in combination with antiretroviral therapy.
+Antibodies that block PD-1 have also been tested with some success as immunotherapeutic agents against cancer.
+The team developed a "primate" anti-PD 1 antibody to reduce the monkey's immune responses to the antibody itself and allow repeated infusions.

-With some monkeys infected with SIV, the researchers treated them with anti-PD-1 14 antibody per day, beginning ten days before the initiation of antiretroviral therapy.
-In this situation, the animals treated with the anti-PD-1- showed a more rapid viral suppression (mean 42 days in PD-1 140 group versus controls in days) and a higher amount of active antiviral T cells.
+With some monkeys infected with SIV, the researchers treated them with anti-PD-1 antibody for 14 days, starting ten days before antiretroviral therapy started.
+In this situation, animals treated with the anti-PD-1- showed more rapid viral suppression (mean 42 days in the PD-1 group versus 140 days in controls) and a larger number of active antiviral T cells.

-In addition, monkeys infected with SIV were treated with anti-PD-1 antibody (three infusions, with one month between each) after antiretroviral therapy had brought viral levels to a very low level.
-This resulted in transitional SIV reappearances in his blood, not seen in animals used as control.
+In addition, other monkeys infected with SIV were treated with anti-PD-1 antibody (three infusions, one month in each) after antiretroviral therapy had brought viral levels to a very low level.
+This resulted in transient recurrences of SIV in their blood, not seen in animals used as controls.

-The researchers conclude: "These results show for the first time PD-1 the blocking potential, both on the restoration of antiviral T CD8 cell function, and possibly destabilize the viral reservoir on ART.
-They highlight the potential PD-1 lock to work synergistically with other therapeutic agents such as vaccines and latency agents to effectively reduce the HIV reservoirs in the ART as a means of establishing a functional cure ".
+The researchers conclude: "These results reveal for the first time the potential for blocking PD-1, both on antiviral restoration of CD8 T cell function, and possibly destabilizing the viral reservoir under HAART.
+They highlight the potential for blocking PD-1 to work in synergy with other therapeutic agents such as vaccines and latency agents to effectively decrease HIV reservoirs under ART as a means of establishing a functional cure. "

 Related articles "